flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPados3/performance.md

     - Subject to airport requirements that can be found on the airport chart (see example below).

     ![Airport Chart Information](../../assets/flypados3/performance-landing-charts-reverser.png "Airport Chart Information"){loading=lazy}

+- Autoland:
+    - If an autoland is planned then set this to Yes.

 #### Example Chart: